iamfatima/iamfatima/README.md

 🌱 I’m currently working on a simple snake game in C and having fun with advent of code 2020.

 ✨ Pronouns: she/her

+🍄 Want to about docker, html and javascript in a near future

+*Thanks for stopping by.~*